bengarrett/RetroTxt/docs/nginx.md

 }
 ```

 Broken down the `location` block applies the configuration only to files using the path http://example.com/ansi/.
-While the `types` block filters that further to just use the setting with files utilising an `asc` `ans` or `txt` file extension.
+While the `types` block further filters files utilising an `asc` `ans` or `txt` file extension.

 `charset "ISO-8859-1"` directive combined with the `types { text/plain }` block will add a **`Content-Type:text/plain; charset=ISO-8859-1`** response header.
 It tells the browser to treat the file as plain text encoded as [ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1), which is a legacy character set RetroTxt can understand.
 You cannot use [CP-437](https://en.wikipedia.org/wiki/Code_page_437) or other DOS code pages as they are not [valid browser encodings](https://encoding.spec.whatwg.org/#legacy-single-byte-encodings).